-The Consumer Product Safety Commission is currently investigating the fires and safety concerns with the hoverboards.
-In the interest of the Missouri Baptist University community and safety of our students, hoverboards are banned from all University property.
-This includes the use, possession, and storage of hoverboards and similar devices until the cause of hoverboard fires have been fully understood and the risks have been mitigated.
+In the interest of the Missouri Baptist University community and the safety of our students, hoverboards are banned from all University property.
+This includes the use, possession, and storage of hoverboards and similar devices until the cause of hoverboard fires has been fully understood and the risks have been mitigated.
 Residents are asked to remove the hoverboards immediately from the residential housing facilities.
 If you have any questions, please contact the offices of Resident Life or Student Development.